 In St Lucia, winter often suits travellers very well.
 The weather is generally pleasant, wildlife experiences remain strong, and the town still feels active without carrying the same summer intensity.

-August is usually lighter on formal local events.
+August is usually lighter on formal local events, but it is not necessarily quiet.

 September - Spring Starts to Build